anujs2099/rhce-sample-exams_1st-edition/lab4.md

    - playbook name is copy.yaml
    - runs on all hosts
    - copies local /etc/hosts into /tmp/ on the hosts
-   - add the following lines to the newly copied /tmp/hosts:
+   - add the following lines to the newly copied /tmp/hosts but also ensure /tmp/hosts is backed up first
      - 192.168.4.110 host1.example.com
      - 192.168.4.120 host2.example.com
    - verify file checksum for /tmp/hosts with md5 algorithm
    - print checksum results
-   - copy the /tmp/hosts from the hosts locally as under my.hosts directory on ansible master in the format my.hosts/host/path/to/file
+   - copy the /tmp/hosts from the hosts locally under my.hosts directory on ansible master in the format my.hosts/host/path/to/file

 **Task 6**